Arts for Health Resources is a single page which links to all our online content intended to support people through the pandemic period.

 Service users, staff, familes and carers can all submit photographs of their artwork to our online ArtGallery.
 Email photos of artwork to firstname.lastname@example.org.
-Find out more on our Competitions page or check out the gallery here.
+Find out more on our Competitions page or visit the Art Gallery.

 Stop Pulling Me In by Kiah Ottwell / Owl by Vic Bulley / Corfu by Mikey D.

 The Word Gallery is an online space for sharing creative writing by service users, staff carers and families of MPFT from the year 2020.
-Find out more including how to submit work, plus haiku and short story writing prompts, here.
+Find out more including how to submit work, plus haiku and short story writing prompts at the Word Gallery.

 Check out our series of video art tutorials available on YouTube.
 Projects include zentangling and contour hand drawing.

 These are mini art projects with step-by-step instructions from Debbie Todd, our resident artist on the Stafford adult wards.
 She has also created worksheets to accompany each of the videos and individual kits of art materials have been produced to support inpatient service users wanting to do the activities.
 The PDF worksheets can be downloaded at the bottom of this page.

 The kits also include a QR code link to the videos so that inpatients can access those quickly and easily using their own mobile phones via the Arts for Health Resources page.
 This intervention has been designed to enable OT and Engagement Co-Ordinator staff to continue to offer art to their service users in a covid-safe way while groups are unable to run.
 We tried to make it as easy as possible for staff to grab and go with during this period when their time is often under additional pressures.

 Feedback from staff: